TrustTheVote-Project/VoteTrackerPlus/docs/tech/tech-overview.md

 The sibling and multiple inheritance of teh GGO's is flexible and configurable.
 That is, it it possible for a state to have some towns in counties and some town not in any county.
 And some towns may share school boards in the case of regional school systems.

-Regardless of the number of different sub GGO class names, the __info__ section will determine how the sub GGO's are handled.
+Regardless of the number of different sub GGO class names, the __config__ section will determine how the sub GGO's are handled.
 In addition, though a state, county, or town repo can be cloned in isolation, doing so will not result in a valid VOTES clone.
 A valid VOTES clone of the election will include the repo hierarchy from the root repo, including all sibling GGO's in the hierarchy that take part in any of the sub GGOs.
-Again this is configured in the info folder.
+Again this is configured in the config folder.
 In this manner a California precinct/VC repo will also contain the town and county submodule/subtree repo trees and information.
 One of several reasons for this is so that the correct blank ballots can be generated and marked by voters.

 In the California case, each town will in fact get a copy of those counties to which it has an overlay with.
 A specific town may reside within multiple counties and a county will usually contain multiple towns.
-It is configurable via the __info__ folder whether in this case California defines how the two GGO's overlay (which towns are in which county and vice versa) or if the counties or towns decide that.
+It is configurable via the __config__ folder whether in this case California defines how the two GGO's overlay (which towns are in which county and vice versa) or if the counties or towns decide that.
 Technical note - California actually owns the authority to decide but can pass the authority to either the county or town to define that information.

 Regardless of delegation of the definition, each town and county clone only the relevant upstream and sibling repos.
 At some level in this hierarchical tree, a GGO will want to actually collect votes on election day.
-Actual votes are collected in the CVRs folder but require the repo to be configured as such, again via data in the ./info section.
+Actual votes are collected in the CVRs folder but require the repo to be configured as such, again via data in the ./config section.

 As an example, the following section assumes the town of Cambridge Massachusetts.
 When the city of Cambridge clones the VOTES repo for the 2018 election, assuming that all the parent GGO are indeed participating in a VOTES framework, the directory tree will look someting like:

 ```
 US-2018-National-Election/.git
-                          info
+                          config
                           ballot
                           bin
-                          CVRs
                           ggos/Massachusetts/.git
-                                             info
+                                             config
                                              ballot
-                                             bin
-                                             CVRs
                                              ggos/Cambridge/.git
-                                                            info
+                                                            config
                                                             ballot
-                                                            bin
+                                                            CVRs (a batch scanner for the city of Cambridge)
+                                                            ggos/5th Congressional District/.git
+                                                                                            config
+                                                                                            ballot
                                                                                             CVRs
-                                                            ggos/5th Congressional District
-                                                                 7th Congressional District
+                                                                 7th Congressional District/.git
+                                                                                            config
+                                                                                            ballot
+                                                                                            CVRS
-                                                                 ward 1-1
+                                                                 ward 1-1/{config,ballot}
-                                                                 ward 1-2
+                                                                 ward 1-2/{config,ballot}
                                                                  ...
-                                                                 ward 11-2
+                                                                 ward 11-2/{config,ballot}
-                                                                 ward 11-3
+                                                                 ward 11-3/{config,ballot}
 ```
 Each Congressional District and Ward would have a git repo where there respective ballot contests can be entered.
 When the voter gets a ballot from the VC (either an absentee, early, or on election day ballot), the VOTES framework will generate the correct ballot for the address.

 Implementation note: it is possible for precincts/VC to share the same repo or leverage a parent repo to cast votes into - it is configurable into which repo a precinct/VC submits votes to.

+GGOs that are not configured to scan actual ballots are not a separate git repo - they simply are a folder with the necessary config and ballot files necessary to specify the information necessary to add contests to the ballot for the governing GGO.

 # 4) The Voter ID Repo